Dark quencher

-A dark quencher (also known as a dark sucker) is a substance that absorbs excitation energy from a fluorophore and dissipates the energy as heat; while a typical (fluorescent) quencher re-emits much of this energy as light.
+In chemistry, a dark quencher (also known as a dark sucker) is a substance that absorbs excitation energy from a fluorophore and dissipates the energy as heat; while a typical (fluorescent) quencher re-emits much of this energy as light.
 Dark quenchers are used in molecular biology in conjunction with fluorophores.
 When the two are close together, such as in a molecule or protein, the fluorophore's emission is suppressed.
 This effect can be used to study molecular geometry and motion.

 An example of its use is in TaqMan or invader assay, SNP genotyping methods.
 For instance, a hairpin loop with a fluorophore and quencher at the base of the stem is used.
 An unlabeled SNP specific PCR primer (one of many) with a specific 5' tail binds to the sequence to be probed, and the Taq polymerase extends the sequence that will have a specific 5' end dependent on the SNP (insensitive to polymorphisms upstream of the SNP in question).
 In the next run, a primer, complementary to that tail, with a hairpin loop is extended.
 In the next run, the elongation of the complementary strand will linearise the hairpin separating the fluorophore and quencher.

 An alternative to using quenchers is to use FRET where the combination of two dyes gives a signal.